redis-developer/redis-om-dotnet-skeleton-app/README.md

 # Redis OM .NET Skeleton ASP.NET Core App

 Welcome to the Redis OM .NET Skeleton App, this app is designed to provide you a jumping off point to add Redis OM .NET to your ASP.NET Core app, and get you up and running with some basic CRUD operations.
-If you're curious as to how the app works you can read through the [App walkthrough](https://github.com/redis-developer/redis-om-dotnet-skeleton-app/wiki/App-walkthrough)
+For a detailed explenation of how everything in the app works, read through the [App walkthrough](https://github.com/redis-developer/redis-om-dotnet-skeleton-app/wiki/App-walkthrough)

 ## Prerequisites